dekoza/mtgpl/docs/_sources/DKA.rst.txt

 :mtgtip:`Curse of Misfortunes<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/5/c531d218-ff1c-4333-a19d-446d709b1e28.jpg?1562941569|https://scryfall.com/card/dka/56/curse-of-misfortunes?utm_source=api>`
    Enchant player

-   At the beginning of your upkeep, you may search your library for a Curse card that doesn't have the same name as a Curse attached to enchanted player, put it onto the battlefield attached to that player, then shuffle your library.
+   At the beginning of your upkeep, you may search your library for a Curse card that doesn't have the same name as a Curse attached to enchanted player, put it onto the battlefield attached to that player, then shuffle.

 :mtgtip:`Curse of Thirst<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/2/a23ed5d1-44dc-4733-9e01-65fbc5dc02f2.jpg?1562933294|https://scryfall.com/card/dka/57/curse-of-thirst?utm_source=api>`